fdcastel/Proxmox-Automation/README.md

 Please read section [Using Docker on LXC](#using-docker-on-lxc) if you are planning to use Docker with Linux Containers (LXC).

+To migrate an existing Windows VM from Hyper-V to Proxmox see [this other project](https://github.com/fdcastel/Hyper-V-Automation#windows-prepare-a-vhdx-for-qemu-migration) (for Windows) first.

 # How to install